 How has fructose changed?

 Before the mass production of refined sugar, humans rarely consumed fructose in high amounts.
-But as food science has developed over the years, our food has greatly changed from its very simple former self (that is a whole other science article!!!)
+But as food science has developed over the years, our food has greatly changed from its very simple former self.

 While most whole fruits and some vegetables contain fructose, they provide relatively low amounts.
 Some examples of vegetables that include fructose are artichokes, asparagus, broccoli, leeks, mushrooms, okra, onions, peas, red peppers, shallots and tomatoes.